Frequently Asked Questions

 - My university cumulative GPA is below 2.5.
 Can I still sign up for journalism courses?

 Only three journalism courses do not require at least a 2.5 GPA.
-The courses are Introduction to Journalism & Mass Communication, Principles of Advertising and Principles of Public Relations.
+The courses are Introduction to Media: News, Public Relations and Advertising, Principles of Advertising and Principles of Public Relations.

 High school students: